friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.11.rst.txt

        1| def test(a, *arg, *, b=1):
                             ^

-    Python gave us the following informative message about the possible cause of the error:

-        * argument may appear only once

-    However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

     You can only use `*` once in a function definition.
     It must either be used by itself, `*`, or in the form `*arg`, but not both.